forkisme/paraphrase-with-AI/README.md

-# Paraphrase Bot
+# Paraphrase With AI

-Paraphrase Bot is a WordPress plugin that helps users paraphrase their posts using AI.
+Paraphrase with AI is a WordPress plugin that helps users paraphrase their posts using AI.
 This plugin integrates with a paraphrasing API to offer users a seamless experience for rewriting content.

 ## Features
 - Paraphrase selected text directly in the WordPress editor.